Bat Removal New Port Richey

 Dangers of DIY Bat Removal

 Those who don’t have the right training and protective gear, should not attempt to remove bats on their own.
-It is easy to become infected with the diseases bats carry.
-You don’t want to risk it.
-Not only is it dangerous for your health but also illegal in most states including Florida where bat removal must be done by a permit holder or licensed professional.
+It is very easy to get infected by the diseases that bats carry and you do not want to take that risk.
+Not only is it dangerous but it is also illegal in many states, including Florida.
+Bat removal must be performed by a licensed professional or permit holder.

 Histoplasmosis